 - Is it best practice or a legal requirement?

-- Who and what sectors does it impact on – is it for industry and/or retail?
+- Who and what sectors it impacts on – is it for industry and/or retail?

 - What impact does it have on transport placards and labeling?